turpaultn/DESED/README.md

 *Note: to add it to README.md before doing the pull request, run `python generate_table.py`*

 ## Important updates
+- 26th February 2020, v1.2.5, refactor, get rid of bash files and ease the download through the package.
 - 7th December 2020, v1.2.2, ease the download of soundbank (with or without pre-split validation)
 - 23th April 2020, v1.2.0, update the generation procedure (`add_fg_event_non_noff`) to use all parts of files longer than the duration of the soundscapes created + Add possibility to use only background from certain labels (i.e: sins or tut).